 Dr. Coulter and his wife Lucretia live on a 400 acre farm and are blessed with 7 children and 14 grandchildren.

 Lori G. Bremner

-Lori Bremner has been an active volunteer with the American Cancer Society for the last 16 years in advocacy and Relay For Life and governance.
-She is a former California State Lead Ambassador, former chair of the California Division Legislative Advocacy Team, served as the survivorship co-chair during Celebration on the Hill 2006.
-Currently Lori is an ACT!
-Lead, Chair of the California Division Operations Team, chair of the National Advocacy Strategic Operations Advisory Group and serves as a member of the Coach Cadre and Nationwide Leadership Training Team.
-ACS CAN awarded Lori the State Lead Ambassador of the Year in 2008 and she was given the 2010 Improving Quality of Life award in the Greater Bay Redwood Empire Region.
+Lori Bremner has been an active volunteer with the American Cancer Society for the last 17 years in advocacy, Relay For Life and governance.
+She is a former California State Lead Ambassador, former chair of the California Division Legislative Advocacy Team and served as the survivorship co-chair during Celebration on the Hill 2006 and as chair of the National Advocacy Strategic Operations Advisory Group.
+Currently Lori is a National Ambassador, an ACT!
+Lead and serves as a member of the Coach Cadre and Nationwide Leadership Training Team.
+ACS CAN awarded Lori the State Lead Ambassador of the Year in 2008 and the 2013 Volunteer Award for Excellence and she was given the 2010 Improving Quality of Life award in the Greater Bay Redwood Empire Region.
 Lori has served on a variety of national committees and workgroups.
-Additionally, Lori is a trainer with the Nationwide Leadership Training Team, a California Division Hero of Hope, and an active team captain and committee member at her local Relay for Life.
-Lori is a member of the ACS CAN Board of Directors and is Chair Elect of the California Division Board of Directors.
+Additionally, Lori is a trainer with the Nationwide Leadership Training Team, a California Division Hero of Hope, an International Hero of Hope and an active team captain and committee member at her local Relay For Life.
+Lori is a member of the ACS CAN Board of Directors and is the 2014 Chair of the California Division Board of Directors.

 Lori works as a Commercial Real Estate Manager for Orion Partners, Ltd. She graduated Phi Beta Kappa and cum laude from the University of Illinois (B.A.
 1980) and went to graduate school at the University of Colorado (M.A.
 1983).
 She lives in Sonoma, California with her three teen and college age sons.